 Make a further appeal

-If you have spoken to someone informally and made a complaint to the hospital and are still not happy with the outcome, you can appeal the decision to the Parliamentary and Health Service Ombudsman in England or the Public Service Ombudsman for Wales.
+If you have followed the complaints procedure are still not happy with the outcome, you can appeal the decision to the Parliamentary and Health Service Ombudsman in England or the Public Service Ombudsman for Wales.

 You could also write a letter or email to the Care Quality Commission (in England) or the Healthcare Inspectorate (in Wales).